Level: Resort nearby

 This spot has been added by

-Anse Petite Cour is a small beach nested in Praslin Island’s north coast, with a gorgeous view upon Curieuse Island.
+Anse Petite Cour is a small beach nested on Praslin Island’s north coast, with a gorgeous view of Curieuse Island.
 This little piece of Heaven also is a renowned snorkeling spot.
-Getting there requires organization, since the beach is privatized by a luxurious hotel, but the spot is worth the effort.
-Underwater life includes numerous species typical from Seychellois reefs including butterflyfish and surgeonfish – and the background is just splendid.
+Getting there requires organization since the beach is private, but the spot is worth the effort.
+Underwater life includes diverse species typical from Seychelles reefs, such as butterflyfish and surgeonfish.

 Anse Petite Cour is located on Praslin Island’s north coast, along the road leading from Anse Volbert and the village of Côte d’Or to Anse Lazio.
-The beach is privately owned by Domaine de la Réserve, a luxurious hotel, which is its only entry point.
-Theoretically, the beach is open to visitors but their number can be limited during busy periods.
+The beach is privately owned by Domaine de la Réserve, which is its only entry point.
+Theoretically, the beach is open to visitors but their number can be limited during high season.
 We advise you to call the hotel before coming to ensure you can access the site.

 Anse Petite Cour is a small beach (less than 200 meters long), and half of it disappears at high tide.
 Enter the water wherever you like from the sandy beach.

-The whole bay can be explored.
-It is not sheltered by a coral reef, unlike many spots on Seychelles Islands, so you will be free to venture as far as you like towards the open sea.
-The seabed deepens steadily, down to about 6 meters on the center of the bay.
+The whole bay can be snorkeled.
+It is not sheltered by a coral barrier, unlike many spots on Seychelles, so you will be free to venture on the outer reef.
+The depth reaches 18ft/6m in the center of the bay.
+Coral’s health is overall fine but they are damaged in places.

-Anse Petite Cour is a deep-sided bay; hence it is generally sheltered from waves and strong currents.
-Don’t get out of the swimming area: boats often come and go at the bay entrance.
+Anse Petite Cour is generally sheltered from waves and strong currents.
+Don’t get out of the swimming area as there is an important boat traffic in the bay.

-The only onsite accommodation is the luxurious hotel Domaine de la Réserve, whose restaurant is open to non-residents if they book in advance.
-The village of Côte d’Or, only a few minutes’ drive from the beach, is the main touristic center of Praslin: for those who don’t have an extended budget, it is not necessary to sleep or eat at Domaine de la Réserve to enjoy this spot.
+The only accommodation near the beach is the Domaine de la Réserve, whose restaurant is open to non-residents if they book in advance.
+Cote d’Or village, only a few minutes’ drive from the beach, has a choice of hotels, guesthouses and restaurants.

 You must be logged in to post a comment.